 One of my pending books, which I have no fixed title yet, is actually taken from personal experience when one of the children climbs up our garden.
 I scolded that kid for doing that, which later gave me a spark, a novel inspiration indeed.

-Many authors suggested to sweat out your sedentary life in writing.
+Many authors suggested sweating out your sedentary life in writing.
 By doing some running or jogging around the corner activates that creativeness suppressed underneath you.
+It’s true.

-Trying to touch the sensitive topic as religion is a big risk for most authors.
+Trying to touch the sensitive topic of religion is a big risk for most authors.
 They know once they write something about this has opposing outcomes, especially from the religious groups.